sjml/pozzo/notes/dev.md

 1. Have some version of Python 3 around.
 Probably use a virtualenv?
 You do you.
 2. `pip install -r test/requirements.txt`
 3. From the test directory: `pytest`
-    * Note this tries to start up its on PHP server on the same port, so you can't be running the dev server at the same time.
+    * Note this tries to start up its own PHP server on the same port, so you can't be running the dev server at the same time.
     * If it detects existing database or images it will move them out of the way to run its tests from a clean start and then move them back.
 (All the more reason not to be running the dev server at the same time.)